2021 Champion of Champions

-The 2021 Champion of Champions (also known as the 2021 Cazoo Champion of Champions for the purposes of sponsorship) was a professional snooker tournament that took place between 15 and 21 November 2021 at the University of Bolton Stadium in Bolton, England.
+The 2021 Champion of Champions (officially the 2021 Cazoo Champion of Champions) was a professional snooker tournament that took place between 15 and 21 November 2021 at the University of Bolton Stadium in Bolton, England.
 It was the 11th Champion of Champions event, the first of which was held in 1978.
 The tournament featured 16 participants, primarily winners of significant tournaments since the previous year's event.
 As an invitational tournament, it carried no world ranking points.

 Mark Allen was the defending champion, but he withdrew from the event for personal reasons.
 His place was awarded to Ding Junhui, the next eligible player on the world ranking list.

 Judd Trump faced John Higgins in the final.
 Although Higgins took a 3–0 lead, Trump won ten of the next 11 frames to secure a 10–4 victory and his first Champion of Champions title with its prize of £100,000.
 Trump lost just five frames across the four matches he played in the tournament.